RobotecAI/RobotecGPULidar/docs/PclExtension.md

 # RGL PCL extension

 The extension introduces the nodes and functions for point cloud processing.
-RGL features are enhanced with:
+RGL features are enhanced with the following:

 - Downsampling
 - Writing to PCD file